 From time to time, we'll send you the best of Well Plated.
 Already registered?
 Log in here.

-- Leftover Turkey, Upgraded.
-Don’t get me wrong—I adore a good leftover turkey recipe (especially this Apple Grilled Cheese with Turkey and Turkey Salad)—but sometimes it’s nice to change it up.
-This turkey tetrazzini turns your leftovers into a proper meal.
-(Looking for more ways to use your extra Thanksgiving Turkey?
-Check out this collection of Leftover Turkey recipes!)
+Don’t get me wrong: I adore a good leftover turkey sandwich.
+But sometimes it’s nice to change things up.
+This turkey tetrazzini recipe turns your leftovers into a proper meal!

-- From-Scratch Goodness.
-The original turkey tetrazzini recipe from Betty Crocker is made with cream of mushroom soup and is pretty bland.
-With the help of a few little culinary tricks—a splash of vinegar here, some sun-dried tomatoes there—this turkey tetrazzini ditches the canned soup with delectable results!
-(My Hash Brown Casserole is also made sans soup!)
+With a few Well Plated tricks—a splash of vinegar here, some sun-dried tomatoes there—this turkey tetrazzini ditches the canned soup with delectable results!

 5 Star Review